In this guide I’ll be taking apart an Acer Aspire 5517 laptop.

 Carefully lift up the top side of the keyboard.

-Continue removing the keyboard.
+Continue removing it from the top cover.

 Turn the keyboard upside down so you can access the cable connector.